google/WebFundamentals/src/content/en/tools/chrome-devtools/speed/get-started.md

        </figcaption>
      </figure>

 The **Self Time** column shows you how much time was spent directly in each activity.
-This column seems to confirm that the `mineBitcoin` function is taking up a lot of time.
+For example, **Figure 43** shows that about 57% of main thread time was spent on the `mineBitcoin` function.

-Time to see whether using production mode and reducing JavaScript activity speed up the page load.
+Time to see whether using production mode and reducing JavaScript activity will speed up the page load.
 Start with production mode:

 1. In the editor tab, open `webpack.config.js`.
 1. Change `"mode":"development"` to `"mode":"production"`.